Establishing trust in quantum computations: Supporting Information

 The difference $\lambda(S^k) - \lambda(S)^k$ can be bounded by the sparsity of $\mathcal{S}$'s vector of Pauli error rates $\vec{r}$, decreasing to zero as the sparsity decreases \cite{Proctor2021-bq}.
 Note high sparsity is physically unlikely, \eg, a tensor product of single-qubit depolarizing channels with similar error rates has low sparsity.

 The final result that our theory relies on is the following:

-where $\Lambda$ is as above, and $\mathcal{E}$ is any error channel [we used this in deriving Eq.~\eqref{eq:prod-pol-m3}, as the error channel for $c$ is arbitrary].
+where $\Lambda$ is as above, and $\mathcal{E}$ is any error channel [we used this in deriving \eqref{eq:prod-pol-m3}, as the error channel for $c$ is arbitrary, and so the errors in this approximation contribute to $\Delta_1$].
 To derive this, we consider the case of a single unitarily rotated stochastic Pauli channel, $\Lambda = \mathcal{U} \mathcal{S} \mathcal{U}^{\dagger}$.
-If Eq.~\eqref{eq:lambdalambdalambda} approximately holds for such $\Lambda$ then the following argument can be iteratively applied to show that Eq.~\eqref{eq:lambdalambdalambda} approximately holds for $\Lambda$ an arbitrary sequence of unitarily rotated Pauli channels.
+If \eqref{eq:lambdalambdalambda} approximately holds for such $\Lambda$ then the following argument can be iteratively applied to show that \eqref{eq:lambdalambdalambda} approximately holds for $\Lambda$ an arbitrary sequence of unitarily rotated Pauli channels.
 By using the cyclic property and linearity of the trace, we have that